-- Transcripts from all undergraduate and graduate programs - Graduate Record Examination General Test (GRE) - At least two letters of recommendation from faculty familiar with the applicant's academic performance and potential for graduate work.
+- Transcripts from all undergraduate and graduate programs. - Graduate Record Examination General Test (GRE).
+We do not require the GRE subject examination in English. - At least two letters of recommendation from faculty familiar with the applicant's academic performance and potential for graduate work.
 Additional letters may be sent if relevant to a candidate's application.
-If an applicant has been out of school for some time, he or she should contact the Graduate Coordinator for advice about appropriate recommenders. - A substantial academic writing sample of at least 6 pages, with 10 pages preferred, showing the applicant's best work

-A statement of approximately 500 words articulating the applicant's goals for graduate study, research interests, and career aspirations, as well as the applicant's reasons for applying to the JMU Department of English graduate program
+If an applicant has been out of school for some time, he or she should contact the graduate coordinator for advice about appropriate recommenders. - A substantial academic writing sample of at least 6 pages, with 10 pages preferred, showing the applicant's best work. - A statement of approximately 500 words articulating the applicant's specific research interests, academic training, goals for graduate study, and career aspirations, as well as the applicant's reasons for applying to the JMU Department of English graduate program.